jhonathanwesley/studying_freecodecamp/11 - Machine Learning with Python/01_Tensor_Flow/theory.md

 ### Artificial Intelligence vs Neural Networks vs Machine Learning

-> Formal definition of A.I. - Artificial Intelligencek:
+> Formal definition of A.I. - Artificial Intelligence:

 - The effort to automate intellectual tasks normally performed by humans